nodejack/Picco1/DOCUMENTATION.md

 /help - Show available commands and tips
-/leaderboard - Quick access to leaderboard with Mini App button /predictions - Direct access to predictions with Mini App button
+/leaderboard - Quick access to leaderboard with Mini App button /predictions - Direct access to predictions with Mini App button Any message - Triggers welcome message for new users
 ```

 ### Technical Stack